ignashub/zk-votely/README.md

 ### Running Scripts

 Before running the application it is needed to run [snarkJS](https://github.com/iden3/snarkjs) scripts.
-These scripts were made to speed up process of generating [circom](https://github.com/iden3/circom) circuits and doing [Trusted setup](https://blog.hermez.io/hermez-zero-knowledge-proofs/) phase.
+These scripts were made to speed up the process of generating [circom](https://github.com/iden3/circom) circuits and doing [Trusted setup](https://blog.hermez.io/hermez-zero-knowledge-proofs/) phase.
-To know how each circuit is generated, you can see the execute files inside the scripts folder.
+To know how each circuit is generated, you can see the executed files inside the scripts folder.

 To run the scripts go inside the scripts folder: